SwarupDeb/JS-Practice-with-notes/README.md

 # JS-Practice-with-notes
-A code repo for JavaScript practice
+A code repo for JavaScript practice with small notes.